twriAdarsh/File-compression-and-decompression-tool/README.md

 This project implements Huffman Coding, a lossless, bottom-up compression algorithm.
 It can efficiently compress and decompress any text files by using variable-length codes for encoding characters based on their frequencies.

-Learn More
-To learn more about Huffman Coding and its applications in Information Theory, read this article.

 Implementation
 This project supports two main functions: